Approximate Tree Decompositions of Planar Graphs in Linear Time: Decomposition into Mountains

-\ff{Note that the properties (a) and (c) imply that each $(\mathcal{S}, \varphi )$-component contains the vertices of exactly one crest in $(G,\varphi)$.} \ext{We next want to show \fk{that a good mountain structure exists and \ttt{can be computed efficiently.}} For that}\conf{\fy{For the next lemma,}} let us define a {\em mountain connection tree $T$} of a mountain structure $(G,\varphi,\mathcal{S})$ to be \y{a} graph defined as follows: Each node of $T$ is identified with an $(\mathcal{S},\varphi)$-component of $G$, and two nodes $w_1$ and $w_2$ of $T$ are connected if and only if they---or more precisely the $(\mathcal{S},\varphi)$-components with which they are identified---have a common \myIndexSub{top edge}{crest separator}. \conf{\tty{It is not hard to show that the mountain connection tree is indeed a tree and that, as shown in the next lemma, it can be computed efficiently.}}
+We next want to show that a good mountain structure exists and can be computed efficiently.
+For that we make use of a special graph. \begin{definition}[mountain connection tree] The {\em mountain connection tree $T$} of a mountain structure $(G,\varphi,c,{\mathcal H},\mathcal{S})$ is a graph defined as follows: Each node of~$T$ is identified with an $(\mathcal{S},\varphi)$-component of~$G$, and two nodes $w_1$ and $w_2$ of~$T$ are connected if and only if they---or more precisely the $(\mathcal{S},\varphi)$-components with which they are identified---have a common top edge of a crest separator in $\mathcal{S}$. \end{definition}

-{ Recall that \ff{the} border edges of a crest separator $X=(P_1,P_2)$ \ff{consist of one} top edge $e$ of $X$ \ff{and further down edges,} and that a down edge cannot be a top edge of \ff{any} crest separator. \ff{Hence, the top-edge $e$ is the only top edge of a crest separator that is contained in both $(X,\varphi)$-components.} This means that, for a crest separator $X\in\mathcal{S}$ of a good mountain structure, we can partition the set of all $(\mathcal{S},\varphi)$-components into a set $\mathcal{C}_1$ of $(\mathcal{S},\varphi)$-components completely contained in one $(X,\varphi)$-component and the set $\mathcal{C}_2$ of $(\mathcal{S},\varphi)$-components contained in the other $(X,\varphi)$-component.\ext{ Then, $X$ is the only crest separator with a top edge belonging to $(\mathcal{S},\varphi)$-components in $\mathcal{C}_1$ as well as in $\mathcal{C}_2$.
-Consequently, $T$ is indeed a tree.}\conf{ It is now easy to prove the following lemmata.}
+Recall that the border edges of a crest separator $X=(P_1,P_2)$ consist of one top edge $e$ of~$X$ and further down edges, and that a down edge cannot be a top edge of any crest separator.
+Since the edges of~$X$ are the only edges that are part of both $(X,\varphi)$-components, the top edge $e$ is the only top edge of a crest separator that is contained in both $(X,\varphi)$-components.
+Moreover, since two down paths can not cross by definition, for each crest separator $X\in\mathcal{S}$ of a good mountain structure, we can partition the set of all $(\mathcal{S},\varphi)$-components into a set $\mathcal{C}_1$ of~$(\mathcal{S},\varphi)$-components completely contained in one $(X,\varphi)$-component and the set $\mathcal{C}_2$ of $(\mathcal{S},\varphi)$-components contained in the other $(X,\varphi)$-component.
+Then, $X$ is the only crest separator with a top edge belonging to $(\mathcal{S},\varphi)$-components in $\mathcal{C}_1$ as well as in $\mathcal{C}_2$.
+Consequently, $T$ is indeed a tree.

-\begin{lemma} The \myIndex{mountain connection tree} \nodiss{of a \myIndex{mountain structure} } is a tree. \end{lemma}
+\begin{lemma} The mountain connection tree of a mountain structure is a tree. \end{lemma}

-\ext{The fact that the top edge of a crest separator $X$ is the only top edge belonging to both $(X,\varphi)$-components shows also the correctness of the following lemma.}
+The fact that the top edge of a crest separator $X$ is the only top edge belonging to both $(X,\varphi)$-components shows also the correctness of the next lemma.